 Better ads mean better Ad Rank

-- Your ad's expected clickthrough rate: This is partly based on your ad's historical clicks and impressions (adjusting for factors such as ad position, extensions, and other formats that may have affected the visibility of an ad that someone previously clicked)
+- Your ad's expected clickthrough rate: This is partly based on your ad's historical clicks and impressions (adjusting for factors such as assets, and other formats that may have affected the visibility of an ad that someone previously clicked)

 - Your ad’s relevance to the search: How relevant your ad is to what a person searches for

 - The quality of your landing page: How relevant, transparent, and easy-to-navigate your page is

 - Ad auction eligibility: Our measures of ad quality help determine the Ad Rank thresholds for your ad, and whether your ad is qualified to appear at all.